 But most of all, she deserves books about people who are like her, too: rogue runaways who are brave, talented, and who don’t always fit in—sometimes not even in the skin they were born in.
 So, let’s give them to her!

-Here are ten books to satisfy your Inner Mulan:
+Here are five books to satisfy your Inner Mulan:

 A saga about a spitfire (literally) sorceress fighting tyrannical forces to bring peace and freedom to her people is exactly what Mulan is all about!
 Like Mulan, Ruby refuses to accept the status quo just because everyone says it’s so.
 This is a fantastical story about fighting for yourself, and for what’s right, despite an overwhelming number of odds.
 Sounds familiar, right?
 Let your Inner Mulan lose herself in this magical struggle of epic proportions.